 How North Korea pulled off the biggest heist in history

-Investigators are tracking the stolen funds in real-time, writes Anthony Cuthbertson, with all clues leading back to the state-backed Lazarus Group
+Investigators are tracking the stolen Bybit funds in real time, writes Anthony Cuthbertson, with all clues leading to the state-backed Lazarus Group

-In the space of just a few minutes, approximately $1.46 billion worth of digital currency was stolen from Bybit, one of the world's most popular crypto exchanges, and funnelled across the internet to anonymous wallets.
+In the space of just a few minutes, approximately $1.46bn (£1.16bn) worth of digital currency was stolen from Bybit, one of the world’s most popular crypto exchanges, and funnelled across the internet to anonymous wallets.
 It marked the biggest heist in history.

-For comparison, the amount stolen is nearly 30 times greater than the £53 million taken during the 2006 Securitas depot robbery in Tonbridge, the UK’s largest-ever cash heist.
-It is also nearly 500 million dollars greater than the amount Saddam Hussein stole from the Iraqi Central Bank on the eve of the 2003 Iraq War, which is commonly listed as the largest theft of all time.
+For comparison, the amount stolen was nearly 30 times greater than the £53m taken during the 2006 Securitas depot robbery in Tonbridge, the UK’s largest ever cash heist.
+It was also nearly $500m larger than the amount Saddam Hussein stole from the Iraqi Central Bank on the eve of the 2003 Iraq war in an act that is commonly listed as the largest theft of all time.

-Details of the operation are still emerging, but what is unique to crypto exchange breaches is that funds can be tracked in real-time over the blockchain.
-Serving as an online ledger, blockchain technology provides transparency of every transaction and movement of funds between wallet addresses, even if the owner of each individual wallet is unknown.
+Details of the operation are still emerging, but what is unique to crypto exchange breaches is that funds can be tracked in real time over the blockchain.
+Serving as an online ledger, blockchain technology provides for the transparency of every transaction and movement of funds between wallet addresses, even if the owner of an individual wallet is unknown.

-Allegedly backed by North Korea since its inception in 2009, the group has previously caused worldwide chaos through the 2017 WannaCry ransomware attacks, which infected 200,000 computers across 150 countries, including those of the NHS.
+Allegedly backed by North Korea since its inception in 2009, the group has previously caused worldwide chaos through the 2017 WannaCry ransomware attacks, which infected 200,000 computers across 150 countries, including the system used by the NHS.

 Crypto investigation firm Chainalysis noted that the Bybit hack followed a common playbook used by Lazarus, which involves a social engineering attack to initially compromise the funds.
 It occurred during a routine transfer from Bybit’s Ethereum cold wallet – an offline crypto storage device – to its online hot wallet.